umami-hep/puma/docs/examples/tutorial-plotting.md

 ## Tutorial Tasks

-The tasks are divided in several sub-tasks.
+The tasks are divided in several su$b$-tasks.
 You don't have to do all of them in case you are more interested in the other tasks.
-However, the sub-tasks depend on each other, so you should finish a subtask before proceeding to the next one (also the solutions assume that you already have the previous subtasks completed).
+However, the su$b$-tasks depend on each other, so you should finish a subtask before proceeding to the next one (also the solutions assume that you already have the previous subtasks completed).